DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

 ### UsageRule
 * UsageRule `object`: Usage configuration rules for the service.
-  * allowUnregisteredCalls `boolean`: True, if the method allows unregistered calls; false otherwise.
+  * allowUnregisteredCalls `boolean`: If true, the selected method allows unregistered calls, e.g. calls
   * selector `string`: Selects the methods to which this rule applies.
 Use '*' to indicate all
-  * skipServiceControl `boolean`: True, if the method should skip service control.
-If so, no control plane
+  * skipServiceControl `boolean`: If true, the selected method should skip service control and the control

 ### Visibility
 * Visibility `object`: `Visibility` defines restrictions for the visibility of service